MODM Clinical Trials Coordination

 Speakers: External professionals

-Essential prerequisite: This TU cannot TU separated from the other TU to the course.
+Prerequisite: This TU cannot TU separately from TU other TU to this program

 Objectives

-- Provide students pursuing careers in Clinical Research and Development with basic knowledge of the regulatory environment.
+- To provide students pursuing careers in clinical research and development with a basic understanding of the regulatory environment.

-- Acquire the basics of pharmacovigilance and adverse effects.
+- Learn the basics of pharmacovigilance and adverse drug reactions.

-- Provide the basics of clinical trial planning.
+- Provide an overview of the basics of clinical trial planning.

 - Regulatory environment for clinical trials

-- Good Clinical Practices – ICH, CTD, FDA, EMEA, ANSM, CPP, etc. standardization
+- Good Clinical Practice – ICH, CTD, FDA, EMEA, ANSM, CPP, and other standards

 - Pharmacovigilance, serious and non-serious adverse events